 When choosing the right piano, you need to have some basic knowledge to determine which one really suits your preferences.
 Have fun and enjoy your music.
 Take your time with an ill-conceived decision and in the end you will find the right piano for you.

-Here is the latest list of all types of Piano that you should know about.
-Read this extremely detailed list.
+A piano is a musical instrument with strings that are struck by hammers.
+Here is the latest list of all types of pianos names with pictures and images that you should know about.

 1. Vertical Piano